MHaringa/insurancerating/docs/reference/add_smoothing.md

   trend; higher degrees can follow more local variation but may oscillate, particularly near the boundaries.

-- `"mpi"` and `"mpd"`:
+- `"increasing"` and `"decreasing"`:

-  Fit monotone increasing and monotone decreasing smooths.
-These are often useful when actuarial reasoning implies that the tariff effect should move in only one direction.
+  Fit monotone smooths.
+These methods constrain the tariff effect to move in one direction, without imposing how quickly its slope changes.
+  They are often the most directly interpretable constrained specifications when actuarial reasoning supports a consistently increasing or decreasing risk effect.

-- `"cx"` and `"cv"`:
+- `"convex"` and `"concave"`:

-  Fit convex and concave smooths, respectively.
+  Constrain curvature but not direction.
+For a convex curve, the slope increases as the source variable increases; for a concave curve, the slope decreases.
+A convex curve may therefore be U-shaped and a concave curve may be inverted U-shaped.
+These are advanced choices when curvature itself has a defensible interpretation.

-- `"micx"` and `"micv"`:
+- `"increasing_convex"` and `"increasing_concave"`:

-  Fit monotone increasing curves that are, respectively, convex and concave.
+  Fit increasing curves with an additional curvature constraint.
+An increasing convex effect rises at an increasing rate, for example when upper-tail risk causes marginal cost to accelerate.
+An increasing concave effect rises at a decreasing rate and gradually flattens, for example when risk cost rises with insured value but less than proportionally.

-- `"mdcx"` and `"mdcv"`:
+- `"decreasing_convex"` and `"decreasing_concave"`:

-  Fit monotone decreasing curves that are, respectively, convex and concave.
+  Fit decreasing curves with an additional curvature constraint.
+A decreasing convex effect becomes less steep and tends to flatten.
+A decreasing concave effect becomes progressively steeper.

 - `"gam"`: